EU ready to loosen purse strings as coronavirus bites economy

 “Fiscal policy should be the main instrument that is used in response to this situation,” de Guindos said.
 “Our reaction has to be calm ... and prudent.”

-In an extraordinary conference call on Wednesday, EU finance ministers will discuss immediate actions taken at national level to reduce risks of an economic crisis, Gentiloni said, including public support for healthcare and short-term liquidity measures.
+In an extraordinary conference call on Wednesday, EU finance ministers will discuss immediate actions at national level to reduce risks of an economic crisis, Gentiloni said.

+He said governments can “support the healthcare systems, assure liquidity to firms and perhaps (assure) phased timing of debt payments, face unemployment risks”.
+Some states had already introduced such measures, Gentiloni added.

 The teleconference will also prepare the ground for a possible “coordinated fiscal response” to be decided in March by European finance ministers.
-That could involve extraordinary measures similar to those adopted to combat the 2008 global financial crisis, Gentiloni said, without giving more details.
+That could involve extraordinary measures similar to those adopted to combat the 2008 global financial crisis, he said, without giving more details.

 Then, the EU introduced temporary exceptions to rules on state subsidies which allowed member countries to support their economies more freely.